Feedback Friction: LLMs Struggle to Fully Incorporate External Feedback

 We conduct a systematic study using all three forms of feedback across strong frontier models including \llamathree{}, \llamafoursmall{}, \llamafourbig{}, \claude{}, and \claudethinking{}.
 We evaluate these models across diverse tasks, including AIME 2024, MATH-500, TriviaQA, PopQA, MMLU, MMLU Pro, GPQA, and two synthetic digit multiplication tasks.
 While higher-quality feedback does improve self-improvement performance, a fundamental limitation persists.
 As shown in \autoref{fig:teaser}, even with our best feedback mechanism---\hyperfeedbackthree{}---models consistently fall short of the target accuracy (i.e., the accuracy of an ideal model if it successfully incorporated all the given feedback).
 We name this weakness \PHENOMENON{} (\S\ref{sec:results}).

 Our analysis in \S\ref{sec:analysis} reveals several key insights into \PHENOMENON{}.
 First, we categorize errors that persist after multiple feedback iterations and find that \textit{feedback resistance} (i.e., models failing to incorporate clear and accurate feedback) \textit{is the dominant failure mode across all tasks} (\S\ref{sec:categorization}).
 Second, we attempt to mitigate it by avoiding repeated wrong answers through sampling strategies.
 While performance improves across tasks, models still fall below their target accuracy (\S\ref{sec:sampling}).
 Finally, we investigate why models resist feedback (\S\ref{sec:understanding}).
-Our investigations rule out several apparent causes, including model confidence, reasoning complexity, and data familiarity (specifically, whether frequently occurring entities in pre-training data affect receptiveness to feedback).
-We also examine whether the same questions consistently challenge models, but surprisingly, different models struggle with different subsets.
-This suggests that resistance to feedback is not solely determined by the target datasets.
-In summary, having shown that state-of-the-art LLMs consistently resist external feedback, we then explore and reject the most apparent explanations for this phenomenon. \footnote{Code for this work is available at: \url{https://github.com/JHU-CLSP/Feedback-Friction}}
+Our investigations rule out several apparent causes, including reasoning complexity, data familiarity, and whether specific questions consistently challenge all models.
+However, we uncover two key findings: First, using semantic entropy to measure confidence, we find that less confident models show greater relative improvements from feedback, indicating confident models are more resistant to correction.
+Second, models consistently claim to understand feedback and express willingness to update their beliefs (>95\%) yet fail to actually incorporate corrections—revealing a disconnect between stated intentions and actual behavior.
+In summary, having shown that state-of-the-art LLMs consistently resist external feedback, we identify important patterns in this resistance while ruling out several intuitive explanations.\footnote{Code for this work is available at: \url{https://github.com/JHU-CLSP/Feedback-Friction}}